A lawyer's time and advice are his stock in trade. — Abraham Lincoln

 Frequently Asked Questions about Fees

 1. I know I just need a _____.
 Will it cost an arm and a leg?
 2. What are your rates?
 3. Do you offer set fees?
 4. When you charge a set fee, how do you determine what to charge?
 5. How do I get an estimate?
 6. How do I get an estimate?
 7. Do you take cases on a contingency basis?
 8. How much do you charge for consultations?
 9. What sort of retainer/deposit do you require?
 10. What happens to my deposit between the time I pay it to you and the time the fee is earned in full?
 11. Do you accept credit cards?
 12. What are the convenience fees for payments via credit card?
 13. Do you accept wire transfers?

 1. I know I just need a _____.
 Will it cost an arm and a leg?
 The short answer is no, in all likelihood it will not.
 We are constantly expanding our web-based offerings to help make our delivery of legal services more efficient for us and cost-effective for you.
-Even if you deal with a real live human to get the process started, you can rest assured that our fees will be as reasonable as we can afford to make them.
+Even if you go the "old school" route, you can rest assured that our fees will be as reasonable as we can afford to make them.

 However, do not skip the consultation.
 Bary often finds that clients' needs and preferences are more complex than the client initially believes them to be.
-As a result, folks who decline a consultation on the front end sometimes pay more in the long run; or, in the worst case, the client doesn't get the services they need.
+As a result, folks who decline a consultation on the front end often pay more in the long run; or, in the worst case, the client doesn't get what they truly want or the services they really need.

 Back to Top 2.
 What are your rates?
 In many matters, we are able to offer fixed-fee arrangements (see the next question) that allow us to deliver great service at an even better price.